routefire/go-routefire/README.md

 Therefore, DMA orders specify precisely the venue and price level at which to place a trade, instead of using an algorithm to decide the optimal way to enter the order.

-The DMA API is available via the methods ending in `*DMA`: `SubmitOrderDMA`, `OrderStatusDMA`, `CancelOrderDMA`, `GetConsolidatedOrderBookDMA`, and `BalanceDMA`.
+The DMA API is available via the methods ending in `*DMA`:

-In general, the usage of these functions is straightforward and uses venue-generated order IDs exclusively.
-Relevant asset IDs, venue IDs, and other useful constants are provided in `costants.go` (e.g. `Usd`, `Btc`, `CoinbasePro`, etc.).
+- `SubmitOrderDMA`: submit an order to a trading venue
+- `OrderStatusDMA`: get order status from a trading venue
+- `CancelOrderDMA`: cancel a given order at a trading venue
+- `GetConsolidatedOrderBookDMA`: get consolidated order book across trading venues
+- `BalanceDMA`: get balance for a given asset at a given venue

+#### Handling numbers

+All functions accept string values for prices and quantities (to preserve numerical precision).

+#### Important constants

+String identifiers are used to specify assets, trading venues, and side.
+These constants are provided in `costants.go`.
+Most importantly, there are:

+- Currencices: e.g. `Usd`, `Btc`
+- Trading venues: e.g. `CoinbasePro`, `Binance`
+- Side: e.g. `SideBuy`, `SideSell`, `SideShort`, `SideCover`

+## Examples

+Examples are provided in the `examples` directory of this repository:

+- `data`: demonstrates how to fetch order book data and account balances using both the Core and DMA APIs.
+- `dma`: demonstrates how to use the DMA API to submit an order, watch it fill, and expire it if it doesn't fill within five minutes.